ivanhawkes/blog/content/post/switching-to-cryengine-5-3-new-entity-system.md

 title: Switching to CRYENGINE 5.3 New Entity System
 date: 2017-01-08
 tags: ["C++","Chrysalis","CRYENGINE 5.2","CRYENGINE 5.3","Game Programming"]
+summary: "Changing over the Chrysalis code to CRYENGINE 5.3."
+category: Programming
+image: /img/site/category/programming.jpg
+author: "Ivan Hawkes"
 ---

 In this article I will cover the changes I made to [**Chrysalis**](https://github.com/ivanhawkes/Chrysalis) for the release of CRYENGINE 5.3.
-Some were required due to old code being deprecated, others were simply improvements over the previous way of doing things.
+Some were required due to old code being deprecated, others were simply improvements over the previous way of doing things.<!--more-->

 A lot revolved around the entity system, entity events, and game objects.
 I hope to reveal all the stupid mistakes I made as I went through the code, getting it to build again; a process that took me about 10 days part time.
 That's a long time to go without being able to run the resulting code, so I had to unwind a few things I'd expected might work, or because my understanding of them changed.
 Let's get started!

 The biggest changes that CRYENGINE 5.3 brought, at least in my opinion, were **Schematyc**, **plugins** and the re-factored **entity component system**.
 While Schematyc is open to the end user and adds some much needed extra functionality, the entity component changes are more subtle and unlikely to ever be noticed by end users or other teams members who aren't coders.
 I won't be covering Schematyc this time, because I haven't yet opened up my code to take advantage of this new feature; that will come in a later article.
 Instead, there's going to be a series of comments and observations on code changes related to the entity component system and plugins.

-I've bundled all of the code changes into a [single commit](https://github.com/ivanhawkes/Chrysalis/commit/6dbf1ff8b112165ad2e8e62d7f4babcd74cbad6a) on my [Github repository](https://github.com/ivanhawkes/Chrysalis/commit/6dbf1ff8b112165ad2e8e62d7f4babcd74cbad6a).
+I've bundled all of the code changes into a [single commit](https://github.com/ivanhawkes/Chrysalis/commit/6dbf1ff8b112165ad2e8e62d7f4babcd74cbad6a) on my [Github repository](https://github.com/ivanhawkes/).

-# Component Entity System Improvements
+## Component Entity System Improvements

 CRYENGINE technically already had a component entity system, but it was a mess, confusing, poorly documented and in need of a massive overhaul.
 It's gotten a lot of love this release.